John McCorkindale

 Bio Extra

 “Corky” had previously played with our great rivals, Partick FC, but really made a name for himself as the No.1 for the Thistle of the Pertyck.
 He appeared over 140 times, from early 1888 to late 1891, and was around long enough to play in the inaugural Scottish Alliance of 1891-92 - our very first League campaign.
 In February 1890, he was selected by the Glasgow FA to play against the East of Scotland FA, which Glasgow won by 3 goals to 2.
 He played 3 times for Glasgow in all.
 Our man brought great honour to the club when he became the first Thistle goalie to play for Scotland.
-His one and only cap came on the 21st March 1891 when he was reportedly kept very busy at the Racecourse Ground; Wales 3, Scotland 4.
+His one and only cap came on the 21st March 1891 when he was reportedly kept very busy at the Racecourse Ground (the oldest international stadium still in use today); Wales 3, Scotland 4.

 As was the norm in the days of the amateur, John occasionally guested for others, including Rangers.
-We’ll no’ hold it against him though; the wee feller done us proud in his time at the club.
+We’ll no’ hold it against him though; the wee feller done us proud in his time at the club and, indeed, was one of the super seven who contributed to all three victories against Rangers in season 1888-89.
 Halfway through season 1891-92, he was finally tempted away from Inchview by Clyde, who were able to offer him something we couldn’t – a platform in the second season of the Scottish Football League.
-John is one of the super seven who contributed to all three victories against Rangers in season 1888-89.

 (WS)